-Regardless of the time of year, it’s important for all Floridians to practice water conservation.
+Water being a finite resource, it’s important for all Floridians to conserve it.
 Fortunately, it’s easy to do once you grasp the basics.
-These simple household tips will be a matter of habit in no time:
+Just follow these 17 simple tips:

 Saving Water Outdoors